 Yes.
 Assistance toward the cost of projects shall not exceed 50% of the approved project cost.
 Applicants whose projects are located in impoverished areas (as defined by 10 percent or more of the population below the poverty level according to the most recent census data as provided on our website), can apply for up to 75% of the cost of the project.
-To view state poverty data, go to https://parks.ny.gov/grants/consolidated-funding-app.aspx.
+To view state poverty data, go to https://parks.ny.gov/grants/environmental-protection-fund.aspx for the Percent Below Poverty Level Table by Zip Code Tabulation Area (ZCTA).
 After the grant award is made, the funding amount will not be adjusted upward.